Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The Next Town of La Pola de Gordón Awaits AheadThe Next Town of La Pola de Gordón Awaits Ahead

-Follow the bend in the road and come to an information board when you enter town.
+Follow the long bend in the road to the left and come to an information board when you enter town.
 Right after the information board, the Camino takes a right turn onto the Calle Villarín and takes you toward the heart of town.

 First, follow the arrows to this walkway that leads you down the stairs to cross under the train tracks.

 Coming up on the other side of the tracks, take a right turn and come immediately to a T-intersection.
 There is a bar and a fountain on the corner here.
-If you turn to the left, a few meters onward is the Hotel Valle de Gordón (+34 987 58 82 77), a few steps off the Camino.
+If you turn to the left, a few meters onward is the Hotel Restaurante Bicis & Vacas (+34 696 27 41 66), a few steps off the Camino.

 Cross the Bridge Over the Río BernesgaCross the Bridge Over the Río Bernesga

-If you were to stay straight after the bridge, there are two more bars in another block.
+As you continue straight after the bridge, there are two bars in the next block.
+We had a nice break at one of them.

 Along this same street, but to the right are more possible accommodations in town, the Alojamiento Cuatro Estaciones and the Pensión 15 de Mayo (+34 619 44 40 00).
 And finally, the Hostal Fontañán is on your left, after about another 200 meters from the clock tower.